a hand holding a guitar

 Government Assistance

-Various forms of “government assistance”1 received, receivable or expected to be received by a taxpayer and that reasonably relate to a property are deemed to reduce the taxpayer’s cost of that property for tax purposes.
-This has the effect of reducing the amount of the taxpayer’s “green” ITC generated by that property (since it is computed as a percentage of cost), as well as the amount of tax depreciation that may be claimed.
-This “government assistance” rule does not apply to the CCUS ITC.
+Various forms of “government assistance” received, receivable or expected to be received by a taxpayer and that reasonably relate to a property are deemed to reduce the taxpayer’s cost of that property for tax purposes.
+This has the effect of reducing the amount of the taxpayer’s clean economy ITC generated by that property (since it is computed as a percentage of cost), as well as the amount of tax depreciation that may be claimed.
+Recent amendments to the ITC rules exclude from the ambit of “government assistance” non-forgivable loans for which bona fide repayment arrangements within a reasonable time were made at the time of the loan.
+ITC claims can also be reduced by “non government assistance”, a comparable but less frequently encountered phenomenon.

-In certain cases, government support for a project can cause a property to which it relates to become completely ineligible for the Clean Technology Manufacturing ITC.
-Taxpayers must very carefully consider the impact of any government assistance received or expected to be received in relation to a project on which “green” ITCs are being claimed.
-Note that government (or non government) assistance received, receivable or expected to be received by a member of a partnership is attributed to the partnership for purposes of computing ITCs in respect of partnership expenditures, meaning one partner’s entitlement to such assistance can affect the amount of every partner’s “green” ITC.
+Taxpayers must very carefully consider the impact of any government assistance received or expected to be received in relation to a project on which clean economy ITCs are being claimed.
+This rule on “government assistance” (broadly defined as a grant, subsidiary, forgivable loan or any other form of assistance received from a government or other public authority) does not apply to the CCUS ITC.
+Note that government (or non government) assistance received, receivable or expected to be received by a member of a partnership is attributed to the partnership for purposes of computing ITCs in respect of partnership expenditures, meaning one partner’s entitlement to such assistance can affect the amount of every partner’s clean economy ITC.
+This rule can be particularly troublesome where projects include tax-advantaged participants such as First Nations.

 Recapture Provisions